 Say buongiorno or buonasera

-Whenever you meet someone you are not on familiar terms with, such as a train station operator selling tickets, you will need to greet them in a formal way.
+Whenever you meet someone you are not on familiar terms with, such as ticket agent at a train station, you will need to greet them politely.

-There are many greetings in Italian, but the ones you have to pay attention to here are just two:
+There are many greetings in Italian, but the ones you need to pay attention to here are just two:

 Buongiorno, buon giorno